graphcore/poplibs/README.md

     $ apt install libspdlog-dev

+### Zoltan Version 3.83 (or compatible with, optional but needed to build popsparse)

+PopLibs' sparsity support (popsparse) comes in two flavours: static and dynamic.
+Zoltan (http://www.cs.sandia.gov/Zoltan/) is a third party computational graph partitioning tool that is used to generate efficient parallel graphs for static sparsity problems.
+Even if you are only using popsparse's dynamic sparsity support you will still need to acquire and build Zoltan to build popsparse.

+Acquire Zoltan from http://www.cs.sandia.gov/Zoltan/ under the LGPL license then build and install it as follows:

+On Ubuntu 18.04:

+    $ cd zoltan/
+    $ mkdir build
+    $ cd build
+    $ ../configure --prefix install --disable-mpi --disable-zoltan-cppdriver --with-cflags='-fPIC' --with-cxxflags='-fPIC' --disable-tests  --disable-zoltan-tests
+    $ make
+    $ make install

+You will use the install path later when configuring the PopLibs build.

 ### Python 3 (optional)

 Python 3 is an optional dependency.
 If installed, additional convolution unit tests will become available.